timebertt/thesis-controller-sharding/content/40-design.md

   - allow mapping from object to other object, that should be used as partition key
     - e.g., map to controlling object (sensible for most controllers)

-## Coordination / Object Assignment
+## Coordination and Object Assignment

 - unlike distributed databases
   - no request coordination is needed -> not persisted externally in dedicated store